Today in this article we are going to learn something very important, very fundamental to running an efficient WordPress website.

 You can do this by going to settings and check the checkbox besides, Enable scheduled clean-up and Optimization.

 Then select what perform during the automated clean up.

 I must reiterate, have backup copies of your website and database just in case an unfortunate event occurs.
 WPvivid Backup plugin can be configured to automatically make backups of either your database or your complete website.

-What you could do therefore is set the WPvivid Automatic Cloud Backup to backup your files a couple of hours before the auto optimization of your database.
+What you could do therefore is set the WPvivid Backup plugin to backup your files a couple of hours before the auto optimization of your database.